$35 a year, not $33 a month

 - Platforms shipping

 - Superhuman: macOS, iOS, web.
-Epistles: macOS, Linux, iOS, Android; Windows and web in build.
+Epistles: macOS, Linux, Windows, iOS, Android, web.

 - Email providers supported